Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/databricks/sample4_ci_cd/notebook/README.md

     ![New Pipeline](../images/new_cd_pipeline_5.png "New Pipeline")

-6. Change the name of ci pipeline created in last step, such as 'dbx_ci_pipeline', and create a Varibale Group in Library.
+6. Change the name of ci pipeline created in last step, such as 'dbx_ci_pipeline', and create a variable Group in Library.

     ![New Pipeline](../images/new_cd_pipeline_6.png "New Pipeline")